turgu1/esp32-oberon-compiler/README.md

 This is an ongoing effort to build an ESP32 Oberon Compiler, using the Oberon-07 Compiler from [Project Oberon](http://www.projectoberon.com) by Niklaus Wirth and Jürg Gutknecht and some code from project [Oberon Extended](https://github.com/andreaspirklbauer/Oberon-extended) by Mr. Andreas Pirklbauer.
 Test cases are being designed in part using the [OberonC](https://github.com/lboasso) effort by Luca Boasso.

 The code is being ported to [OBNC](https://miasap.se/obnc/) and will generate ELF object code through ESP32 assembly language generation.
-I'm currently targetting a 'bear metal' version, supplying everything necessary for building applications, relying only on the assembler linker and loader provided with [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/).
+I'm currently targeting a 'bear metal' version, supplying everything necessary for building applications, relying only on the assembler linker and loader provided with [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/).
 GDB and OpenOCD are also used to allow remote debugging through JTAG.
 This is the intent.
 A large portion of the compiler is in a workable condition at this point in time.

-The folder `test-bearmetal` demonstrates the feasability of independant coding from ESP-IDF.
+The folder `test-bearmetal` demonstrates the feasibility of independent coding from ESP-IDF.
 It is a working piece of assembly code that I made that can be compiled and pushed to an ESP32.
 It gets a led blink every half a second and pushes some message on the serial port.
 This was the starting point to start modeling an executable architecture based on the ESP32 for Oberon.

 In a Nutshell, the steps I'm taking to get a working compiler are the following: